Electronics project notes/Audio notes - microphones

 • externally polarized means something external to the mic applies voltage to the backplate

-e.g. phantom-powered qualifies (typically on XLR)
+e.g. phantom-powered qualifies (typical on XLR)

 though the term seems to come up mostly around measurement microphones, apparently then often 200V,